esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ```

 First, use the `load()` function to create a NiBabel image object from a NIfTI file.
 We'll load in an example image originally from Zenodo where you can find [this data](https://doi.org/10.5281/zenodo.6466491) and it's open lisence.
-We have already packed it into your repository for the course.
+We will use a wget command to get this from Zeonodo

 .